-Table 49 9.
-Register 0x31-' VS3 Voltag e Setting (Remot e Voltage)
+Table 49.
+Register 0x31-VS3 Voltage Setting (Remote Voltage)

 Bits Bit Name R/W Description [7:0] VS3 voltage setting R/W This register is used to set the output voltage (voltage differential at the VS3+ and VS3- pins).
-This value is programmable from 0% to 150% of the nominal voltage.
 Each LSB corresponds to a 0.6% increase.
 Setting this register to a value of 0xA0 gives an output voltage setting of 100% of the nominal voltage.
 This is the default value that is stored in this register when the part is shipped from the factory.
 Updating the VS3 voltage setting is a two-stage process.
 The user must first change the value in this register; this information is stored in a shadow register.
 To latch the new VS3 voltage setting into the state machine, the user must set the voltage reference GO bit (Register 0x7F[0]).
 After that, the voltage changes with a limited slew rate (programmed in Register 0x5F[2:0]).